Solar chameleons: Novel channels: Methods

 \subsection{Modeling the solar interior}

 Assessing the composition of the Sun at its different layers plays a significant role for both astrophysical models of stellar evolution and the understanding of fundamental physics such as neutrino oscillations~\cite{SNO:2001kpb}.
 For this, the inner distribution of the Sun is a subject of intense work that has led to the definition of a \emph{standard solar model}, see e.g.\ Refs.~\cite{Bahcall:1995bt,Christensen-Dalsgaard:1996hpz,Gough:1996am}.
-Models for the solar interior include but are not limited to GN93~\cite{prantzosorigin}, GS98~\cite{Grevesse:1998bj}, AGSS09~\cite{Asplund:2009fu}, C11~\cite{Caffau:2010qc}, AGSS15~\cite{Scott:2014lka,Scott:2014mka}, B16~\cite{Vinyoles:2016djt}, AAG21~\cite{2021A&A...653A.141A}, and B23~\cite{b23}.
+Models for the solar interior include but are not limited to GN93~\cite{prantzosorigin}, GS98~\cite{Grevesse:1998bj}, AGSS09~\cite{Asplund:2009fu}, C11~\cite{Caffau:2010qc}, AGSS15~\cite{Scott:2014lka,Scott:2014mka}, B16~\cite{Vinyoles:2016djt}, AAG21~\cite{2021A&A...653A.141A}, and B23~\cite{herrera_2024_10822316}.

 Here, we adopt the AGSS09 solar model~\cite{Asplund:2009fu}, which is based on a description of the Sun as a spherically symmetric and quasi-static star.
-Although this is not the most recent model in the literature, it is well suited for our purpose and allows us to directly compare our results with previous studies in which AGSS09 is also used -- we do not expect significant changes to our results were we to use the latest solar model.
-Within the adopted model, the stellar structure is specified by a set of differential equations and boundary conditions for the luminosity, radius, age and composition of the Sun~\cite{Bahcall:2005va}.\footnote{The code is archived at \href{https://wwwmpa.mpa-garching.mpg.de/~aldos/solar\_main.html}{https://wwwmpa.mpa-garching.mpg.de/{\string~}aldos/solar\_main.html}.
+Although this is not the most recent model in the literature, it is well suited for our purpose and allows us to directly compare our results with previous studies in which AGSS09 is also used -- we do not expect significant changes to our results were we to use the latest solar model.\footnote{A detailed analysis of the uncertainties due to different solar models for the axion case can be found in Ref.~\cite{Hoof:2021mld}.
+The uncertainty in the Primakoff flux is estimated to be around 10-15\%.
+We expect a similar uncertainty for the chameleon case, though we have not performed an explicit analysis with the different models.} Within the adopted model, the stellar structure is specified by a set of differential equations and boundary conditions for the luminosity, radius, age and composition of the Sun~\cite{Bahcall:2005va}.\footnote{The code is archived at \href{https://wwwmpa.mpa-garching.mpg.de/~aldos/solar\_main.html}{https://wwwmpa.mpa-garching.mpg.de/{\string~}aldos/solar\_main.html}.
 See in addition the model by Bahcall presented in Ref.~\cite{Bahcall:2004fg} and archived at \href{http://www.sns.ias.edu/~jnb/SNdata/Export/BP2004/bp2004stdmodel.dat}{http://www.sns.ias.edu/bp2004stdmodel.dat}.}